08 Staff, assistants, volunteers and students' policy

 - All staff and volunteers who work more than occasionally

 with the children have enhanced DBS disclosure checks.
+All staff and volunteers working with children have appropriate training, skills, and knowledge.

 - All staff, students and volunteers are deployed in